 What’s a Certificate of Eligibility (COE)?
 Do I need one for a military home loan?

 The COE is a form issued by VA showing whether or not you’re eligible to participate in the program.
-You do need a valid COE to qualify for a military VA loan.
-Your lender will order the COE for you, and review it to make sure you’re eligible.Click here to request your COE.
+You do need a valid COE to qualify for a military VA mortgage loan.
+Your lender will order the COE for you, and review it to check your VA loan eligibility.Click here to request your COE.

-How much can I borrower with a military mortgage?
+How much can I borrow with a military mortgage?

 VA home loan limits are quite generous.
 In most areas of the country, you can borrow up to $417,000 with no down payment, and up to $1 million+ in some high-cost areas.
 The VA sets no limit on the size of the VA loan.
 However, you must pay a 25% down payment on the portion that’s over the VA guarantee, usually $417,000.
 Read more about VA jumbo loans.